novoalab/modPhred/doc/README.md

 ```

 For more usage examples, please have a look in [test](test) directory.

+## Processing (very) large datasets
+There are several ways of speeding up entire analysis for very large datasets.

+- modEncode: process each sample or (or even subsets of each run) separately using `guppy_encove_live.py`.
+Ideally, each subset will be processed on dedicated GPU (local or remote).
+Here, providing more than 6 cores per job brings no improvement,
+since modEncode is primarily GPU-bound.
+- modAlign: no much can be done, since every sample has to produce one BAM file.
+Beside, modAlign is by far the fastest step.
+- modReport: process each chromsome (or even subsets of chromosome) as separate job.
+Make sure to provide as many cores as possible to each job.

 ## Program output
 ModPhred will generate in the output directory `modPhred/projectName`: